canonical/vanilla-framework/.github/PULL_REQUEST_TEMPLATE.md

   - if CSS class names are not changed it can be bugfix relesase (x.x.**X**)
   - if CSS class names are changed/added/removed it should be minor version (x.**X**.0)
   - see the [wiki for more details](https://github.com/canonical/vanilla-framework/wiki/Release-process#pre-release-tasks)
-- [ ] Any changes to component class names (new patterns, variants, removed or added features) should be listed on the [what's new page](https://github.com/canonical/vanilla-framework/blob/main/templates/docs/whats-new.md).
+- [ ] Any changes to component class names (new patterns, variants, removed or added features) should be listed on the [what's new page](https://github.com/canonical/vanilla-framework/blob/main/releases.yml).
-- [ ] Documentation side navigation should be updated with the relevant labels.

 ## Screenshots